emb-riscv/specs-markdown/device-control-block.md

 | 0x0030 | | | | | Reserved. |
 | 0x0100 | harts | | | | All harts interrupts. |

-## The ID of the last hart
+## The highest hart ID

-For multi-hart devices, reading this register returns the ID of the last hart available in the device.
+For multi-hart devices, reading this register returns the highest numerical value used as hart ID in the device.
 Single-hart devices must return 0.

 ## All harts interrupts